 - any person who is regarded as having such an impairment that may not substantially limit major life activities, but that is treated by others as constituting such a limitation.

 - any person who has a physical or mental impairment that substantially limits major life activities only as a result of the attitudes of others toward such an impairment.

 - any person who actually has no impairment, but is treated by others as having such impairment.

 The Americans with Disabilities Act (ADA), the Rehabilitation Act of 1973 as amended through the Rehabilitation Amendments of 1992 (Rehab Act), and the Minnesota Human Rights Act (HF II 19) establish criteria and offer guidance regarding the provision of services to students with disabilities in post-secondary education.
 While the scope and specific language of each of these laws differ, their goal in the higher education setting is the same: to provide meaningful access to the educational services offered by colleges and universities so that students with disabilities have an equal opportunity to participate.

-Faculty are strongly encouraged to include on their syllabus a statement directing a student to CLASS or the Access Center in order to make it clear to a student that it is his or her responsibility and right to get the process of receiving accommodations started.
+Faculty are strongly encouraged to include on their syllabus a statement directing a student to CLASS in order to make it clear to a student that it is his or her responsibility and right to get the process of receiving accommodations started.
 Some examples of statements are:

 “To request academic accommodations due to a disability, please contact the CLASS Office(x1053).
 If you have a letter from these offices indicating you have a disability which requires academic accommodations, please present the letter to me so I will be able to provide the accommodations that you will need in this class.”

 “Students with disabilities who believe that they may need accommodations in this class are encouraged to contact the CLASS Office at x1053 as soon as possible to better ensure that such accommodations are implemented in a timely manner.”

 “If you need course adaptations or accommodations because of a disability, please see the CLASS Office 612-330-1053.”